Introduction

 Golem has a custom executor that executes WASM code durably, by performing real-time state replication across multiple nodes.
 Combined with supervision and automatic recovery, this allows Golem to execute code transactionally, impervious to faults, restarts, and updates.

-The WASM standard by itself does not provide any built-in I/O capabilities or ystem interfaces, making it insufficient for real-world applications.
+The WASM standard by itself does not provide any built-in I/O capabilities or system interfaces, making it insufficient for real-world applications.
 To address this fundamental gap, Golem adopts and fully supports the WebAssembly component model.

 The component model serves as the foundation for WASI (WebAssembly System Interface), which provides crucial OS-like functionality to WASM modules.
 WASI defines a standardized set of system interfaces, allowing WebAssembly programs to perform essential operations such as file I/O, network access, and time management.